wkumari/draft-wkumari-dhc-capport/README.md

    simply "The Internet doesn't work"), and they become frustrated.
    This may result in them not purchasing the Internet access provided by the captive portal.
-The connectivity attempts may also facilitate OS fingerprinting even before a client attempts to connect to the portal itself.
+The connectivity attempts may also facilitate